Scroll down for more JUSTnews issues and Discussion Papers (in reverse chronological order)

 DP #24 – Paul Krugman: End This Depression Now (A discussion of how our political and economic approach either promotes or addresses inequality.)

-DP #22 – The Spirit Level (How greater equality in society makes both the rich and the poor better off.)
+DP #22 – A Bronze Bullet: The Spirit Level (How greater equality in society makes both the rich and the poor better off.)

 DP #21 – Should Canada Build More Nuclear Power Plants?
 (A reflection on the best way forward for Canada’s Energy Future)